The NAE Archives are held by the Wheaton College Archives and Special Collections in Wheaton, Illinois. Explore the

 The March 2004 convention in Colorado Springs celebrated the reemergence of the NAE.
 The visibility of the NAE had increased remarkably with an unprecedented number of requests from the media for interviews and information.
 Certainly the 2004 election year forced the media — confronted everywhere by talk about evangelical voters — to turn to the NAE again and again for insights into millions of self-identified evangelicals in the United States.
 It came as no surprise that President George W. Bush, running for reelection in 2004, would visit the NAE convention via satellite link and tell the delegates, “You cannot endorse me, but I endorse you.”
 At the convention the NAE launched an emphasis called Young Evangelicals to encourage young believers to faithfully take on the work of the church in their generation.

 During the Mannoia years, the board launched the Project for Evangelical Social Engagement, which came to fruition at the end of 2004.
-Referencing an important volume by Carl F. H. Henry in 1947, “The Uneasy Conscience of a Fundamentalist,” the project team worked to articulate a framework for evangelical civic and political engagement for the 21st century under the direction of Richard Cizik, the vice president of governmental affairs.
+Referencing an important volume by Carl F. H. Henry in 1947, “The Uneasy Conscience of Modern Fundamentalism,” the project team worked to articulate a framework for evangelical civic and political engagement for the 21st century under the direction of Richard Cizik, the vice president of governmental affairs.
 The project generated a major volume edited by the late Diane Knippers and Ronald Sider and published by Baker Books titled “Toward an Evangelical Public Policy.”
 The work is a scholarly and provocative book from sixteen authors that serves as a resource to the evangelical community.